-The vast majority of affected heads of household (55%) declare a cash income of less than 500 convertible Marks per month.
+The vast majority of affected heads of land plots (65%) declare a cash income of less than 500 convertible marks per month.
+Primary sources of cash income are salaries and pensions.
+The vast majority of landowners has only one source of income, with only 30% declaring that they have a secondary source.